engie-group/zabel-commons/README.md

 ## Overview

 This is part of the Zabel platform.
-The **zabel.commons** package contains interfaces, exceptions, and helpers that are used throughout the platform.
+The **zabel-commons** package contains interfaces, exceptions, and helpers that are used throughout the platform.

 It is not typically installed as a standalone package but comes in as a